jdidion/autoclick/README.md

 Note that the typing library does not currently provide an intersection type.
 Thus, Positive, Even, and PositiveEven must all be distinct validations.
 There are two ways to simplify:

-1. Add the paramter to the validation dict of the command decorator with a tuple of mutliple functions as the value:
+1. Add the parameter to the validation dict of the command decorator with a tuple of mutliple functions as the value:

 ```python
 @autoclick.command(